How to Pack a Parcel for Courier – the Quick and Easy Way

 The packaging box must be roomy so that your goods fit inside with plenty of room on all sides.
 If you can, always use a new box.
 If you use an old box, your item might get damaged since the box may have become less sturdy after it was previously used.

 Corrugated boxes and cardboard boxes are excellent options.
-They can be either single-walled or double-walled and come in various shapes and sizes.
+They can be single or double-walled and come in various shapes and sizes.
 Also, choose a box that best fits your product.

-Bubble wrap is one example of a material that can serve to protect the item while it is being transported.
+Bubble wrap is one example of a material that can protect the item while it is being transported.
 Once you have wrapped your item with bubble wrap, place it in the box.
 If you think the bubble wrap is insufficient to protect your item, place inserts around it when it’s already placed inside the box.
-They will prevent the item from sliding around inside the box it is packaged in.
+They will prevent the item from sliding around inside its packaged box.

-The next thing to do is close the box and secure it with some tape that has a good adhesive backing.
+The next thing to do is close the box and secure it with some good adhesive backing tape.
 If you are concerned that your box could get damaged while it is being transported, you may double-box your item.
 It will provide the goods with an additional layer of defence from damage.

 The process of double boxing involves placing your already-packaged product inside a second, bigger box and sandwiching additional packaging inserts between the two boxes.
 After that, you may apply tape all around the larger box.